 Parenting Plans - Creating Custodial Time For Both Parents

 A parenting plan is a written agreement aboutchild custody and visitation.
 It sets forth the custodial rights of both parents and... more

-Written by attorney Mark S Britton, almost 4 years ago.
+Written by attorney Mark S Britton, about 4 years ago.
 STAFF PICK

 Ah, the work/life balance.
 For many women, this should be called the "work/mommy" balance, because after working all day and being a mommy all night, there is little else to balance.... more

-Written by attorney Anneshia Grant, 9 months ago.
+Written by attorney Anneshia Grant, about 1 year ago.
 STAFF PICK

 In many divorces, the most contentious disputes arise overchild custodyand child visitation.
 These issues are often close to the heart and fights can erupt that no amount of counseling,... more

-Written by attorney Joseph Gufford, 10 months ago.
+Written by attorney Joseph Gufford, about 1 year ago.

 Firstly, the purpose of this blog post is not to say that I have any favoritism towards Fathers over Mothers when it comes to whom I represent.
 I represent both fathers and mothers with... more

-Written by attorney John F Cannon, 10 months ago.
+Written by attorney John F Cannon, about 1 year ago.